 Racquel was cared for by many kind nurses, aides, guardians, and fellow residents, especially Carol and Darlene, and her family wishes to thank each for their dedication and friendship.

-To send flowers to Racquel's family, please visit our floral section.
+To send flowers to Racquel's family, please visit our floral store.